 In today’s market, buyers are savvy and they know that the home will have to appraise for the contracted sales price.

 Everyone looks at internet estimates of their home including Zillow.
 Relying on internet estimates of your home to be accurate will not yield a realistic value.
-If this is one of your objections and rationale for your high listing price, then you may be want to re-think that.
+If this is one of your objections and rationale for your high listing price, then you maybe want to re-think that.
 Internet estimates do not take into account the condition of the home, and if there are upgrades as well.
 There are certain criteria that a Realtor is going to consider when making a recommendation on the list price of the home.
-The list price should be fairly close to the sale’s price.
+The list price should be fairly close to the sale price.
 It is a strategy to help the seller obtain the highest amount of money for their listing!

 Another Agent Said it was Worth More!

-If you are talking to multiple agents, they perhaps they are presenting you with comparable homes so that you can review the features including the size, location, when they sold and more!
+If you are talking to multiple agents, perhaps they are presenting you with comparable homes so that you can review the features including the size, location, when they sold and more!
 Actual data is helpful in determining list price.
 If another agent is stating that your home is worth significantly more, then they may be just trying to get the listing and lock you into a listing agreement.
 Even if another agent says it is worth more, as a seller, you should consider the features and comps objectively!
 I tell sellers to “think like a buyer”.
 Buyers are out there searching for a home which fits their needs.

 Need to Yield a Certain Amount of Cash

 When selling if you are counting on receiving a certain amount of cash or net proceeds from the sale, that may influence how you price the home.
-Have your Realtor prepare a net sheet for you so you can consider all the costs with selling a home and to actually view how much you will be netting from the sale.
+Have your Realtor prepare a net sheet for you so you can consider all the costs of selling a home and actually view how much you will be netting from the sale.
 In addition to the real estate commission, there are other costs including escrow fees, title fees, if there is a home warranty, and HOA documents.

 Also, are you selling in order to buy?
 That is another consideration and you may be looking to receive X amount from the home sale to purchase your dream home.
 However, consider what the market is doing, if it is declining, it is not great to be a seller, but you will also be able to be purchasing your next home at the current market value which may have also declined!